Capture the Moment!

 Manual

-A lot of professional photographers shoot in ‘full manual’, setting their own shutter speed, aperture and ISO, but that seems quite a scary prospect to a lot of people.
+A lot of professional photographers shoot in ‘full manual’, setting their own shutter speed, aperture and ISO.
+This works especially well for bird photography when the light is constant but the background varies in tone from dark to light.
+However, going full manual is quite a scary prospect to many people.

 In fact, there’s a useful compromise that I always recommend, which is to shoot in Manual with Auto ISO.
 That way, you shouldn’t have to worry about the exposure, but you still keep control over the most important elements of the Exposure Triangle: the shutter speed and the aperture.